zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 Now that we have our three rows, we need to absolutely position our icons inside those relative rows.
 This way, as the iPhone scales in size, the icons slide with them.
 Let's take the first row (Snapchat, Weather, and Angry Bird)

-Copy and paste into `css/relative.css`:
+Copy the code below and paste it into `css/relative.css`:

 ```css
 #snapchat {